Is Neoprene Waterproof And Is It Safe?

 - Offers greater flexibility over a wide temperature range

-- More resistant to water, oil, and solvents
+- Chemical resistance to oil and solvents

 - Greater resistance to burning with a burn point is around 260°C (500°F)

 Until the end of WWII’s war efforts, neoprene was exclusively manufactured for military use.
-Once it came to the general market, uses for the public were developed such as wetsuits and other neoprene clothing and accessories for water sports.
+Once it came to the general market, uses for the public were developed such as wet suits and other neoprene clothing and accessories for water sports.

 Is Neoprene Waterproof?